-Through our leading Business and Human Rights Practice, our expert human rights lawyers have an active role in advising, training and updating our clients in relation to modern slavery risks in their businesses.
-We also participate in public processes for the development of policy and practice on modern slavery issues.
-We continue to invest a significant amount of time to pro bono projects focused in the modern slavery area for a range of NGOs working to eradicate modern slavery.
+We continue to invest a significant amount of time to pro bono and other projects focused in the modern slavery area for a range of NGOs working to eradicate modern slavery.
+We also provide pro bono advice and training to NGOs in relation to their own modern slavery policies and compliance with relevant legislation.
 This work not only underlines our dedication to the protection of human rights, but also has had the effect of building the knowledge and capacity on modern slavery issues of a large number of lawyers throughout our international network.

-We hope to continue to engage with NGOs, governments and other corporates across our global network on the topic of modern slavery and human trafficking.
+We hope to continue to engage with NGOs, governments, and other corporates across our global network on the topic of modern slavery and human trafficking.